ecorkevin/animal-kingdom/README.md

 animalkingdom
 =============
-A small app to (attempt to) help beginners (like me!) learn Backbone.js
+A small app to (attempt to!) help beginners (like me!) learn Backbone.js, templating, and more!

 work-in-progress utilizing:
 ----------
-- Express
+- Nodejs/Express
 - CouchDB/Nano
 - Nunjucks